 - Issues that are actually peripheral to the business, such as personal issues between key personnel

 Whatever the dispute, we have the knowledge necessary to find the best solution.
-Our team of experienced litigation and dispute resolution lawyers can help to resolve your dispute efficiently, creatively and cost-effectively.
+Our team of experienced litigation lawyers and dispute resolution lawyers can help to resolve your dispute efficiently, creatively and cost-effectively.

 Contact us for more information.